Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Integrated Design Example

-We start by the safety lifecycle, process hazard analysis.
-There are typically two types of hazards for the reactor; high level causing an overflow hazard, and high temperature that may lead to reactor runaway and possible meltdown.
-Table \ref{tab:HAZOP} shows the HAZOP sheet for the CSTR process.
-Each row contains: \begin{inparaenum}[(1)] \item the possible hazard (for this process high level or high temperature), \item all possible initiating events for each hazard whether mechanical or electronic failures, \item consequences if the hazard occurred, including safety, financial, and environmental losses, \item existing safeguards that could prevent the hazard from propagating and causing the consequences, and \item the risk rank, which is typically a function of the consequences. \end{inparaenum} For the reactor process, both hazards have high and very high risk rankings.
-Therefore, the two risk scenarios qualify for further LOPA assessment.
+\begin{enumerate}[label= \circled{\arabic*},wide, labelindent=0pt, itemsep = 0.5ex] \item SIS Safety Lifecycle - HAZOP: Table \ref{tab:HAZOP} shows the HAZOP sheet for the CSTR process.
+Each row contains: \begin{inparaenum}[(1)] \item the possible hazard, \item all possible initiating events for each hazard whether mechanical or electronic failures, \item consequences if the hazard occurred, including safety, financial, and environmental losses, \item existing safeguards that could prevent the hazard from propagating and causing the consequences, and \item the risk rank, which is typically a function of the consequences. \end{inparaenum} There are two identified hazards for the reactor process; high level causing an overflow hazard, and high temperature that may lead to reactor runaway and possible meltdown.
+Both hazards have high and very high risk rankings, therefore, the two risk scenarios qualify for further LOPA assessment.
+In the following, we limit our discussion to the high-level hazard scenario only.
+High temperature hazard could be treated similarly.